nitros9project/toolshed/doc/ToolShed.md

 #### Description

-The dir command displays the directory of a Disk BASIC disk image or the host file system.
+The dir command displays the directory of a BASIC cassette image.

 #### Examples

 Displaying an extended directory

     cecb dir test.wav,
+    Directory of test.wav:
       HELLO    0 B

 ---